lukasoppermann/veare-pre-next/storage/app/articles/160103-lumen-dingo-api-part-4.md

 }
 ```

-I strongly recommend against changing the defaults for this if you have any way to get around it.
+Although possible, I strongly recommend against changing the defaults for this if you can avoid it.
 Changing defaults makes it harder for you or another developer to work with your code later on, because the whole code needs to be read to understand how it works.
 Often, not using defaults also leads to more code, that needs to be written and maintained.

 #### Inverse relationship
 Sometimes it makes sense to define the inverse relationship.
 For our example it would mean you would get the user that is connected to the current `avatar`.
 For this to work you need to add the `user` method to your `Avatar` model.
 Note the use of `belongsTo` instead of `hasOne`.
-This is needed so eloquent which model owns which, and thus which table to find the *foreign key* on.
+This is needed so eloquent knows which model owns which, and thus on which table to find the *foreign key*.

 ```php
 <?